NicoletaAnghel/SeleniumPython_Automation_EcommerceTestSuite/README.md

 - You can find the UI documentation in the document: Esite - documentation.pdf.

 Test plan:
-- See the document dedicated to it, including test cases (TC) and steps.
+- See the document dedicated to it, including test cases and steps.
+- ‼ More test scenarios can be seen in the dedicated file (Test Plan Esite - TC).
+Tests without steps don't have scripts.

 Test scripts: